pwl-psck/odin-landing-page/README.md

 # odin-landing-page
-One simple page exercise.
+Landing page exercise from The Odim Project.

-A simple landing page created as The Odin Project assignment.
+Landing page created as The Odin Project assignment.
 Not responsive.
+Min. screen width 1486px.